Great courses for 14-16 students

 Bradford College offers a number of pathways.

-Our Access to Further Education (Entry 3) and Access to GCSE (Level 1) programmes, which offer you a mix of class-based learning, practical experience and employability and personal development skills.
+We offer Access to Further Education (Entry 3) and Access to GCSE (Level 1) programmes.
+The College's Transition Programme also starts in January 2019.
+All of these programmes offer you a mix of class-based learning, practical experience and employability and personal development skills.
 You can choose a vocational pathway from Childcare & Early Years, Construction, Hairdressing & Beauty Therapy and Motor Vehicle Studies.

 Each student will have an individual Progress Coach to oversee their progress and their pastoral care whilst on the programme.